andrew henderson menu

 3. The UAE

-Abu Dhabi, Dubai for high-net-worth expats
+Abu Dhabi Dubai for high net worth expats

-UAE has long been a popular choice for folks who want the best: a relatively hassle-free residency permit and no personal income tax.
+The United Arab Emirates (UAE) is a popular choice for those who want a combination of a hassle-free residence permit and no personal income tax.

 Life is good in the UAE.
-You don’t need to worry about much – if anything, you can hire someone in the UAE to worry for you – as every service and product you could ever want is available there.
+You don’t need to worry about much.
+If anything, you can hire someone in the UAE to worry for you, as every service and product you could ever want is available there.

 4. Singapore